isomerpages/ogp/_about-us/eng/shuli.md

   * Led the integration of FormSG with SingPass/CorpPass/MyInfo, including completing the migration of CorpPass to OIDC and decommissioning SingPass/CorpPass SAML support with no downtime.

-  * Built up engineeringg features for Signify from scratch, including integration with the Sign with SingPass API
+  * Built up engineering features for Signify from scratch, including integration with the Sign with SingPass API
 quote: ""
 linkedinId: ""